About the project

 MA STUDENT, CHILD AND YOUTH STUDIES, BROCK University

-Lindsay C. Sheppard is currently a graduate student in the Department of Child and Youth Studies at Brock University.
-Her specific research interests include teenage girls’ online and offline activism, arts-based approaches to activism, conceptualizing agency, and young people’s participation.
-Her previous research, under the supervision of Dr. Rebecca Raby, examined how teenage girls use self-generated blogs/websites to mobilize their activism and activist identities, and the implications of this activism for better understanding teenage girls’ online, political engagement.
+Lindsay C. Sheppard is currently a graduate student in the Department of Sociology at York University.
+Her specific interests include intersections of girlhood and activism in online and offline spaces, activism through art, conceptualizing agency, growing up, and young people’s participation.
+Under the supervision of Dr. Rebecca Raby, her Master’s thesis explored young women’s activist blogs to better understand the complexities of mobilizing activism and intersectional activist blogger subjectivities online.

 To date, the pilot study for this larger project has led to two publications: